For adults with previously treated classical Hodgkin lymphoma including an autologous stem cell transplant

 OPDIVO (10 mg/mL) is an injection for intravenous (IV) use.

 A serious side effect is a side effect that can sometimes become life-threatening and can lead to death.
 They may happen anytime during treatment or even after your treatment has ended.

 Get medical help immediately if you develop any of these symptoms or they get worse.
 It may keep these problems from becoming more serious.
-Your healthcare team will check you for side effects during treatment with OPDIVO, and may treat you with corticosteroid or hormone replacement medicines.
-If you have a serious side effect, your healthcare team may need to delay or completely stop your treatment.
+Your healthcare team will check you for side effects during treatment with OPDIVO and may treat you with corticosteroid or hormone replacement medicines.
+If you have a serious side effect, your healthcare team may also need to delay or completely stop your treatment.